Invariance principles for homogeneous sums of free random variables: Proof of Theorem Proof of Theorem 1.3

 \subsection{Hypercontractivity}

-In order to prove the forthcoming Proposition \ref{prop:hyp} (which played an important role in the proof of Theorem \ref{MOOfree}), we first need a technical lemma.
-To state it, a few additional notations must be introduced.
+In order to prove the forthcoming Proposition \ref{prophyp} (which played an important role in the proof of Theorem \ref{MOOfree}), we first need a technical lemma.
+To state it, a few additional notation must be introduced.

-\begin{definition} Fix integers $n_1,\ldots,n_r \geq 1$.
-Any set of disjoint blocks of points in $\{1,\ldots,n_1+\cdots+n_r\}$ is called a \emph{graph} of $\{1,\ldots,n_1+\cdots +n_r\}$.
+\begin{definition} Fix integers $n_1,\ldots,n_r \geq1$.
+Any set of disjoint blocks of points in $\{1,\ldots,n_1+\cdots+n_r\}$ is called a \emph{graph} of $\{ 1,\ldots,n_1+\cdots+n_r\}$.
 A graph is \emph{complete} if the union of its blocks covers the whole set $\{1,\ldots,n_1+\cdots+n_r\}$.
-Besides, a graph is said to \emph{respect} $n_1\otimes \cdots \otimes n_r$ if each of its blocks contains at most one point in each set $\{1,\ldots,n_1\}$, $\{n_1+1,\ldots,n_2\}$,\ldots,$\{n_1+\cdots+n_{r-1}+1,\ldots,n_1+\cdots+n_r\}$.
+Besides, a graph is said to \emph{respect} $n_1\otimes\cdots\otimes n_r$ if each of its blocks contains at most one point in each set $\{1,\ldots ,n_1\}$, $\{n_1+1,\ldots,n_2\},\ldots,\{n_1+\cdots +n_{r-1}+1,\ldots ,n_1+\cdots+n_r\}$.